-- You must have used Fibre Channel switched fabric or iSCSI-based storage for creating shared data disk as the storage back-end. - Optional: Using SnapDrive for Windows, a shared location must be created that is accessible to both the nodes in the high-availability setup. - You must have the Perl installed with XML::LibXML and File::chdir modules for scripts to work. - There must be only two nodes in the cluster setup. - The "node and disk majority" quorum type must be used for failover clustering. - You must have configured a shared IP address with a corresponding FQDN to be used as the cluster global IP address to access Unified Manager. - The password for Unified Manager maintenance user on both the nodes must be same. - You must have used only IPv4 IP address.
+- You must have the Perl installed with XML::LibXML and File::chdir modules for scripts to work. - There must be only two nodes in the cluster setup. - The "node and disk majority" quorum type must be used for failover clustering. - You must have configured a shared IP address with a corresponding FQDN to be used as the cluster global IP address to access Unified Manager. - The password for Unified Manager maintenance user on both the nodes must be same. - You must have used only IPv4 IP address.